grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ## Semantic line breaks

-We use [these general rules](https://sembr.org/) for adding line breaks in your writing, but we recommend starting a new line after each sentence to make the text easier to review and edit.
+The [Semantic Line Breaks organization](https://sembr.org/) suggests adding line breaks in your writing.
+We find this can help with reviews.

+Note that we don't require that this suggestion be followed.
+We share the Semantic Line Breaks rules so that you can discuss with your review team and adapt to your circumstance.

 With line breaks: